 Winter Camping Hacks

 Staying warm is naturally the chief concern for every intrepid camper going on a winter camping trip.
 This is not difficult to do if you follow these simple hacks.

-Use your water bottle as a… water bottle - If you have a water bottle that can hold boiling water (such as a Nalgene), fill it up and place it at your feet in your sleeping bag.
+- Use your water bottle as a… hot water bottle.
+If you have a water bottle that can hold boiling water (such as a Nalgene), fill it up and place it at your feet in your sleeping bag.
 It will keep you warm and in the morning you’ll have room-temperature water to drink.

-Hook a keyring at the end of all your zips - Cold fingers can become clumsy.
-A keyring hooked at the end of all your zips, from your sleeping bag to your jackets, will help you open them.
+- Hook a keyring at the end of all your zips.
+Cold fingers can become clumsy.
+A keyring hooked at the end of your zips, from your sleeping bag to your jackets, will help you open them.

 Winter Camping Playlist